navid-nm/raven/wrapper/source/README.md

 `npm install -g ravenlang`

-Run "raven" in commandline without any args to compile all .rn files in current dir and containing subdirs to .js.
+Run `raven` in commandline without any args to compile all .rn files in current dir and containing subdirs to .js.

 To run .rn files directly run "raven -r file.rn".